 All ratings segments of the High Yield Market participated in the spread tightening as BB rated securities tightened 63 basis points, B rated securities tightened 89 basis points, and CCC rated securities tightened 72 basis points.
 The chart below from Bloomberg displays the spread moves in the Index over the past five years.
 For reference, the average level over that time period was 413 basis points.

-The Utilities, Banks, and REIT sectors were the best performers during the quarter, posting returns of -1.39%, -2.10%, and -2.57%, respectively.
-On the other hand, Energy, Finance, and Basic Industry were the worst performing sectors, posting returns of -10.04%, -5.45%, and -5.13%, respectively.
-At the industry level, airlines, office reits, and supermarkets all posted the best returns.
-The airline industry (-0.23%) posted the highest return.
-The lowest performing industries during the quarter were e&p, refiners, and oil field services.
-The oil field services industry (-16.12%) posted the lowest return.
+The sector and industry returns in this paragraph are all Index return numbers.
+The Index is mapped in a manner where the “sector” is broader with the more specific “industry” beneath it.
+For example, Energy is a “sector” and the “industries” within the Energy sector include independent energy, integrated energy, midstream, oil field services, and refining.
+The Brokerage, Banking, and Finance sectors were the best performers during the quarter, posting returns of 11.80%, 9.37%, and 8.40%, respectively.
+On the other hand, Transportation, Energy, and Other Industrial were the worst performing sectors, posting returns of 4.25%, 5.24%, and 6.53%, respectively.
+At the industry level, retailers, media, and building materials all posted the best returns.
+The retailers industry posted the highest return of 10.03%.
+The lowest performing industries during the quarter were oil field services, airlines, and independent energy.
+The oil field services industry posted the lowest return of 3.10%.